 - incontinence or increased urges to urinate

-These symptoms are similar to those of many other prostate issues, including prostatitis and BPH.
+These symptoms are similar to those of other prostate conditions, including prostatitis and BPH.

 Can any of the above conditions become prostate cancer over time?